CumulusNetworks/docs/content/knowledge-base/Configuration-and-Usage/Network-Configuration/NCLU-to-NVUE-Commands.md

 ## MLAG

 In MLAG configuration, Cumulus Linux uses *peer link* (bond between peers) to sync the MLAG pair.
-To keep MLAG pairs in sync when a direct connection fails, Cumulus Linux uses *mlag backup IP*.
+In addition, to keep MLAG pairs in sync when a direct connection fails, Cumulus Linux uses *mlag backup IP*.

 For more information about MLAG, refer to the {{<kb_link latest="cl" url="Layer-2/Multi-Chassis-Link-Aggregation-MLAG.md" text="Multi-Chassis Link Aggregation - MLAG" >}} page on the Cumulus Linux User Guide.